Rochunga Pudaite

 Rochunga Pudaite (4 December 1927 – 10 October 2015) was an Indian minister of Hmar descent.
 He translated the Bible into the Hmar language and founded Bibles for the World.
 He was a renowned speaker and an evangelist.
-His organisation, Bibles for the World, has allowed distribution of the Christian Bible to millions of people around the world, by mailing Bibles in different languages to them.
+His organisation, Bibles for the World, has allowed distribution of the Christian Bible to millions of people around the world, by mailing them Bibles in their languages.